gocept/buildout.disablessl/README.txt

     [buildout]
     extensions = buildout.disablessl

+Python 2.7.9 activated SSL certificate verification by default, too.
+When using this version or newer it is disabled, too.

 WARNING: Using this extension disables SSL verification (duh), so you make yourself susceptible to man-in-the-middle attacks (among other things).
 Use